NeuralCoder3/iterative_kbc/ReadMe.md

 This term does not involve any constants to make it easier for twee.
 There are simplifications possible like `minus(v0,v0) -> 0`.

+`minus(v0,v0) = 0` is not a direct rule but a consequence found using multiple critical pairs.

 ## TODOs